phpMv/ubiquity/docs/model/models.rst

 A model class is just a plain old php object without inheritance. |br|
 Models are located by default in the **app\\models** folder. |br|
-Object Relational Mapping (ORM) relies on member annotations in the model class.
+Object Relational Mapping (ORM) relies on member annotations or attributes (since PHP8) in the model class.

 Models definition
 -----------------